Most popular

 Most commonly, mechanical issues and soft-tissue injuries are the cause of low back pain.
 These injuries can include damage to the intervertebral discs, compression of nerve roots, and improper movement of the spinal joints.
 The single most common cause of lower back pain is a torn or pulled muscle and/or ligament.

-READ ALSO: Did the Moors conquer Catalonia?
+READ ALSO: Did Roxana love Alexander the Great?

 What does lumbar mean in medical terms?